asbhogal/Image-Editor/README.md

 </div>

-An image editor which allows the user to import a picture and adjust it through different filters.
+An image editor which allows the user to import a picture and adjust it using different filters.
 This has been coded using vanilla HTML5, CSS3 (SCSS) and JavaScript.
 The editor is fully responsive and is optimised for the web.

 <strong>Features:</strong><br>
   - Import image (currently 600 x 400 dimensions)